 The top metre of the Earth’s soil contains roughly three times as much carbon as the atmosphere.

-Plants and trees pull carbon from the air and store it in the soil.
-Soil is also the start and end point for all terrestrial life.
-We rely upon it just as heavily as we rely upon water and air, and yet we rarely hear of campaigns for clean soil.
+Soil is the start and end point for all terrestrial life.
+We rely upon the health of our soil just as heavily as we rely upon clean water and air, and yet we rarely hear of campaigns for clean soil.

-One scattered band of farmers however is finding ways to combine both.
-Emerging under the name Regenerative Agriculture in the early 1980s, they follow a practice that places emphasis on the health of the soil and biodiversity.
-Some of these farmers can be found near Dubbo, in the heart of the NSW Central West and Orana regions .
+Existing largely out of the public’s eye, one scattered group of farmers may have come up with a solution to our global climate emergency.
+Emerging under the name Regenerative Agriculture in the early 1980s, they follow a practice that places an emphasis on the health of the soil and the biodiversity of the land.
+Some of these farmers can be found near Dubbo, in the heart of the NSW Central West and Orana regions.